GLRAzure/containers-path-to-cloud/Labs/Run Containers in Azure Kubernetes Service (AKS)/Run Containers in Azure Kubernetes Service (AKS).md

 ## Exercise 4 - Scale the application

 Now our application has become popular and we need to add capacity.
-Kubernetes' powerful declartive configuration model makes it easy.
+Kubernetes' powerful declarative configuration model makes it easy.
 First, let's look at our cluster size and deployment scale:

 ```console